FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 ## Installing and configuring Kafka custom node

-1. Install `node-red-kafka-manager` by palette manager.
+1. Install `node-red-kafka-manager` by the palette manager.
 2. Before connecting to Kafka, ensure you have the following information ready and environment variables set up as discussed below in the Adding environment variable section.

 - Host: The IP address or hostname of your Kafka broker server.
 - Port: Kafka typically uses port 9092 by default.
 Ensure this aligns with your Kafka broker's configuration.
 - SSL Configuration (if applicable):
    CA Certificate: The Certificate Authority (CA) certificate for validating the SSL connection.
-- SASL (Simple Authentication and Security Layer) Mechanism: Most of the Kafka broker server uses SASL for authentication such as 'PLAIN', 'SCRAM-SHA-256,' or 'SCRAM-SHA-512.'
+- SASL (Simple Authentication and Security Layer) Mechanism: Most of the Kafka broker servers use SASL for authentication such as 'PLAIN', 'SCRAM-SHA-256,' or 'SCRAM-SHA-512.'
-- Username: SASL of Kafka broker server for authentication.
+- Username: SASL Username of Kafka broker server for authentication.
 - Password: SASL password of Kafka broker server for authentication.

 3. Drag the Kafka Producer node onto the Canvas, click on that node and click on the edit icon next to the broker input field to configure it.